Kyril Louis-Dreyfus

-Kyril Louis-Dreyfus (born 18 December 1997) is a French businessman.
-He is a member of the French Louis-Dreyfus family.
+Kyril Louis-Dreyfus (born 18 December 1997) is a Swiss-French businessman.
+He is a member of the French Louis-Dreyfus family, his parents being former successive owners of French football club Olympique de Marseille.

-Since February 2021, Louis-Dreyfus has been the Chairman of English Championship football club, Sunderland.
-In June 2022, he went from Chairman and minority stakeholder, to Chairman and majority stakeholder.
+On 18 February 2021, Louis-Dreyfus became the minority shareholder and Chairman of Premier League football club Sunderland, then in EFL League One.
+In June 2022, after their promotion to the EFL Championship, he became the majority shareholder.

 Early life

 Louis-Dreyfus was born in Zürich, Switzerland.
 He is the son of Robert Louis-Dreyfus and Margarita Louis-Dreyfus.

 In 2017, Louis-Dreyfus started studying sports and business management at the Leeds Beckett University for one year and moved to attend Richmond International Academic and Soccer Academy (RIASA) for his second year.
 He later dropped out due to injuries.

 Career

-In 2021, he acquired a "controlling" stake in the English League One football club, Sunderland A.F.C, from its previous owner, Stewart Donald.
+In 2021, he acquired a "controlling" stake in the then EFL League One club, Sunderland A.F.C., from its previous owner, Stewart Donald.
 The acquisition made him the youngest chairman in English football.
 On 15 February 2022, it was revealed that Louis-Dreyfus was not a majority shareholder of Sunderland as his stake in the club was only 41%, with the remaining 59% of shares made up of former owner Donald, and directors Charlie Methven and Juan Sartori.